 Your child will learn a wealth of information in kindergarten, and you can help ensure that he or she knows what's needed to get off to a good start.

-Stay with WSB-TV, The Atlanta Journal-Constitution and WSB Radio for all your Back 2 School coverage.
-Make sure to join Channel 2's Fred Blankenship, Linda Stouffer, Karen Minton and Mark Arum every day on Channel 2 Action News This Morning starting at 4:30 a.m. for news, traffic and weather every 10 minutes!
+Stay with WSB-TV for all your Back 2 School coverage.
+Make sure to join Channel 2's Fred Blankenship, Linda Stouffer, Brian Monahan and Mark Arum every day on Channel 2 Action News This Morning starting at 4:30 a.m. for news, traffic and weather every 10 minutes!

 If you're like most parents, you probably wonder how much and exactly what your child needs to know in order to feel at ease and be ready to learn.